150 Lap $10,000 TO WIN MADERA SPEEDWAY SHORT TRACK SHOOTOUT ENTRY FORM

 How to make the main event;

 The top eighteen positions will be filled from qualifying, then each of the top ten drivers will draw a card (the cards have numbers 1-10 on them) giving a starting spot on the grid for the $10,000 to win Short Track Shoot Out.
 Positions 11-18 start according to where they qualified.
 Positions 18-22 will come from the B Main (there will be a "C" main if needed), positions 23, 24, 25 and 26 will come from provisionals given to the top four drivers that do not make the race from the top 25 in the Pro Series points.
 Note, if no provisionals are used we will take more cars from the "B" main.

 Open Late Model Rules

 1. Any late model type chassis allowed / Body type is open.
-No nose splitters, wickers, or wings allowed on the car.
-There is a 48" maximum front overhang measured from the axle measured to the forward most part of the car, ABC nose piece firmly recommended (note, any car that does not run an ABC style nose will be on a zero contact policy).
+There is a 48" maximum front overhang measured from the axle measured to the forward most part of the car, ABC style nose piece recommended (note, any car that has a dirt style wedge nose will be on a zero contact policy).
 There is a 55" maximum rear overhang measured from the rear axle to the rearward most part of the race car body/bumper/spoiler (nothing may extend beyond 55").
-Note; If rear bumper rail is exposed, it must be rounded where it meets the quarter panels so that it has no square edges and it must turn back in behind the rear tires and connect to back to the frame.
+Note; If the rear bumper rail is exposed, it must be rounded where it meets the quarter panels so that it has no square edges and it must turn back in behind the rear tires and connect to back to the frame.
 The bumper must extend to the rear of the car even with the spoiler, or extend beyond the spoiler of the car.
 Maximum rear quarter panel height is 36 ".
 Maximum rear width of the body at bumper height across the rear of the car is 72”.
 The window opening on the driver's side must be a minimum of 13" at the center of the door to the roof.
 Minimum wheel base is 101".
 Ride height rule; all cars must be able to get on and off the inspection scales without the use of any extra ramps or boards and the car must not drag on the scales.

 2. Any cast iron block wet sump engine allowed.

-4. 602 crate engine cars are to be a minimum of 2850lbs total weight and a maximum of 60% left side weight.
-All other open cast iron block engines are to be 3050lbs and a maximum of 60% left side weight.
+4. 602 crate engine cars are to be a minimum of 2875lbs total weight and a maximum of 60% left side weight.
+All other open cast iron block engines are to be 3075lbs and a maximum of 58% left side weight.
 602 engines must remain OEM from factory and may not turn more than 6,200 RPM's.